Sur1ive/42tokyo_minishell/README.md

 A simple shell that mimics bash.

 This project was completed in collaboration with [@ARATA](https://github.com/N-Art157).
-I was responsible for the executor, signal handling, builtin commands, and environment variables, while ARATA was responsible for the parser and heredoc.
+I was responsible for the executor, signal handling, builtin commands, and environment variables, while ARATA was responsible for the parser, redirection and heredoc.
+The multi-pipe functionality was implemented jointly.

 **Usage:**
 ```